mister-abdurahman/reactnative-documentation/notes.md

 3. Create file for a specific OS.
 (Card.android.js, Card.ios.js)
    [{important}: remove the android/ios xtension when you import the files]

+# IOS:

+for shadows to work on IOS, the container should have a background color.

 # Navigation:

+React Navigation is a package used for navigation.

+using the native-stack comes with a template we can customize, like ash color bg and header with screen name. (edit with an option props)
+We need the Stack.Navigator and all the different Stack.Screens to be navigated.

+So we get special props passed to the components used in the Stack Navigator Screens ~ "navigation, route", we can also alternatively use the useNavigation hook to use the navigation method in any component.

+We can pass data through navigation by adding an object of our data in the navigation.navigate method and recieve it by using the route props in our components

+# Styling Screen Headers & Backgrounds:

+screenOptions props is added for a default props for all screens on the navigator, then individual option stylings take precedence if added

+options prop on individual screens can also recieve a callback to add dynamic style/data to the screen.